It's been a long, strange trip since the newspaper comics!

 I still have my comics from when I was 7 years old.
 I always had an affinity for comic books and have never strayed too far away.
 Over 20 years later, he still reads and collects comics!
 I started reading the Civil War story arc, and then ran into a priceless tool for any comic book aficionado.
 Way back in June 2008, I had found an aspiring website called Comic Vine dedicated to comic books, and in May 2010, I recommitted to helping it grow.
 I picked up X-Force Vol. 2 # 26 after hearing something tragic happened to one of my childhood heroes and had decided to jump back into the X-Universe.
 I dream of opening my own shop one day, and hopefully to even start writing my own comic books!
 Who knows?

 In 2010, I was called upon to deploy in support of Operation New Dawn.
 I wasn't looking to get into a relationship, but in early 2011 I met my soon-to-be wife.
+She is the best thing ever to happen to me!
 We got married before I deployed to Iraq, and came home two days before our daughter was born!
 I plan on raising my daughter to love comic books too!
 In true fashion, my wife, daughter and I went to Heroes Aren't Hard To Find's 30th annual of HeroesCon in Charlotte, NC -- our first convention as a family!

 Well, that's my ever-growing story and he's sticking to it.
 No retconning here!

 My favorite way of closing is as follows: